ShaShaMan26/Konpu/README.txt

 Why am I here?

 *Have fun and remember that this is only like 5% done so the story isn't fully consumable yet...*
+*Not fully playable in order to work with webseries*